-Our friendly neighbor to the north, Canada, is just a 90-minute drive.
+Our friendly neighbor to the north, Canada, is just a 90-minute drive away.
 Don’t forget your passport!
-If you get that itch to experience the feel of Europe without all the expense, take a 235-mile (4.5 hour) drive to Quebec City…you’ll love it and swear you are in France!
+If you get that itch to experience the feel of Europe without all the expense, take a 235-mile (4.5-hour) drive to Quebec City.
+You’ll love it and swear you are in France!

-WINTER IN MAINE:
+WINTER IN MAINE

 Winter is many people’s favorite time of year for all the outdoor activities.
-You could finish work and be skiing Herman Mountain in about 30 minutes, or snowshoeing the Bangor City Forest in about 10!
+You could finish work and be skiing Hermon Mountain in about 30 minutes or snowshoeing the Bangor City Forest in about 10!
 Temperatures average 0-30 degrees, but with a scarf, hat, and winter jacket, you are good to go!
 Ever heard of L.L.
 Bean?
 They are local and can fix you right up!

 There are several annual festivals and events in the area that are great excuses for getting out and having some fun.
 There is the Rockland Lobster Festival, multiple fairs, a couple of different brew fests, the Kenduskeag Stream Canoe Race, the Trek Across Maine, and so many more.
 You’ll never have to look very far for your next adventure!